pharaox/carnalitas_x/README.md

 When deciding to initiate freeing or ransoming of slaves, the AI is driven by considerations similar to the ones listed under [Enslaving and Seizing Prisoners](#enslaving-and-seizing-prisoners), but working in the opposite direction.

 Note that the cost of freeing or ransoming a slave is not their slave price, but their usual [ransom cost](https://ck3.paradoxwikis.com/Court#Ransom_cost).
-If you enslaved a prisoner instead of ransoming, you won't be able to sell the slave back to a relative at their slave price (relatives get additional maluses to their willingness to buy), but you would still be able to ransom - potentially for less money, since the slave is no longer a spouse or an heir.
+If you enslaved a prisoner instead of ransoming, you won't be able to sell the slave back to a relative at their slave price (relatives get additional negative modifiers to their willingness to buy), but you would still be able to ransom - potentially for less money, since the slave is no longer a spouse or an heir.

 ### Impact of Slavery Doctrines

 Carnalitas introduces the *Slavery Crime* and *Slavery Shunned* religious doctrines that determine whether owning slaves of certain faiths is considered a crime, shunned, or accepted, depending on the faith's hostility level.
 However, in Carnalitas these doctrines are not followed consistently when determining if someone can be enslaved, bought, or seized, the AI acceptance of slave interactions, or the AI decisions to initiate them.
-This mod attempts to correct this by reexamining the impact of slavery doctrines on all slave interactons:
+This mod attempts to correct this by reexamining the impact of slavery doctrines on all slave interactions:

 * If owning slaves of a certain faith is a crime, for adherents of this faith:
   - It is not possible to enslave, seize, or buy them for the human player.
 The AI will not initiate such interactions at all.